pkgw/htmltalk/README.md

 * **Easy support for embedded math** using [MathJax](http://www.mathjax.org/)
 * **Good support for PDF plots** using [pdf.js](http://mozilla.github.io/pdf.js/)
-* A nice “presenter console” mode built into ``reveal.js``.
+* **A nice “presenter console” mode** built into ``reveal.js``.
-* Support for exporting as a PDF (just in case …) also built into ``reveal.js``.
+* **Support for exporting as a PDF** (just in case …) also built into ``reveal.js``.

 What are the advantages?

 * Much faster to edit presentation, reorder slides, etc: all done in text.
+This may not sound super significant, but all I can say is that compared to Impress, for me the experience was **vastly** more pleasant.
 * Possibly more portable across machines than some aspects of PowerPoint-type presentations.
 * I feel much more confident in doing video and fancy effects in a web browser than LibreOffice.
 * Possibility to build in **truly** fancy effects with interactive JavaScript doodads.
+To be investigated in the future …
 * Development of the presentation can be tracked in a version control system such as [Git](http://git-scm.com/).

 What are the disadvantages?

-* Layout and styling using HTML and CSS is difficult and annoying for normal people.
+* Layout and styling using HTML and CSS are difficult and annoying for normal people.
 The Firefox inspector tools helped greatly.
-On the other hand, really only a few tricks are necessary for standard slide layouts.
+Really, only a few tricks are necessary for standard slide layouts, but I suspect that this will be a dealbreaker for folks without web experience.
 * You need to be careful about not relying on network resources for your slide content … unless you’re sure that the computer using your talk will always have a good Internet connection.